Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Notes on individual objects

-Two UV-bright targets from our Cycle~17 \ion{He}{2} absorption survey reveal strong intervening low-$z$ Lyman limit systems, rendering these targets unusable for \ion{He}{2} absorption studies.
+Two UV-bright targets from our Cycle~17 \ion{He}{2} absorption survey reveal strong intervening low-$z$ \ion{H}{1} Lyman limit systems, rendering these targets unusable for \ion{He}{2} absorption studies.
 Figure~\ref{fig:cycle17lls} presents their COS spectra.
-The spectrum of CSO~0806 is truncated by a strong Lyman limit system at $z=0.4119$, for which we infer a lower limit on the column density of $N_\mathrm{HI}>10^{18.08}$\,cm$^{-2}$ from the zero (in fact slightly negative) residual flux in the Lyman continuum.
-However, the high Lyman series transitions of the system indicate that its column density cannot be much larger than this limit.
-In fact, our analysis of pulse height statistics in Appendix~\ref{sect:phaappendix} suggests that a few residual source photons are present blueward of the Lyman break.
-We used the high-S/N profile of geocoronal \ion{H}{1} Ly$\alpha$ and \ion{N}{1}\,$\lambda 1200$\,\AA\ emission present in the COS spectrum of CSO~0806 to model the geocoronal emission in the spectra of our science targets, and thus to extend the usable spectral range for \ion{He}{2} absorption analysis (Figs.~\ref{fig:he2spc_cycle17} and \ref{fig:he2spc_archive}).
-For the targets observed in low solar activity conditions during Cycle~17 (i.e.\ with similar geocoronal \ion{N}{1} emission), the subtraction of the model profile yielded acceptable results for \ion{N}{1}\,$\lambda 1200$\,\AA\, giving access to a few more pixels in the blue wing of the line ($\lambda<1197$\,\AA).
-For \ion{H}{1} Ly$\alpha$, only a few more pixels in the red line wing turned out to be usable.
+The spectrum of CSO~0806 is truncated by a strong Lyman limit system at $z=0.4119$, for which we infer a lower limit on the column density of $N_\mathrm{HI}>10^{18.14}$\,cm$^{-2}$ from parametric bootstraps including the background uncertainty.
+However, the high Lyman series transitions of the system indicate that its column density cannot be much larger than this limit ($N_\mathrm{HI}\sim 10^{18.5}$\,cm$^{-2}$ for Doppler parameters $b\simeq 30$\,km\,s$^{-1}$).
+Its Lyman continuum was used for our assessment of scattered light in the COS instrument (Appendix~\ref{sect:scatterappendix}).

-The sightline to CTS~0216 has a strong Lyman limit system at $z=0.2925$ with a column density $N_\mathrm{HI}=10^{17.75}$\,cm$^{-2}$ that is well determined from the residual flux present below the Lyman limit break.
+The sightline to CTS~0216 has a strong Lyman limit system at $z=0.2925$ with a column density $N_\mathrm{HI}=10^{17.76}$\,cm$^{-2}$ that is well determined from the residual flux below the Lyman limit break.
 The inset of Fig.~\ref{fig:cycle17lls} shows that there are fewer counts detected blueward of \ion{He}{2} Ly$\alpha$ than redward of it, indicating the presence of intergalactic \ion{He}{2} absorption.
 However, with this low remaining continuum flux, CTS~0216 is too faint for \ion{He}{2} Ly$\alpha$ absorption studies with \textit{HST}.
 The continuum redward of the Lyman limit break is not well described by a simple power law, but might instead show broad emission features of neon, similar to 5 of the 17 analyzed \ion{He}{2}-transmitting quasars (Figs.~\ref{fig:he2spc_cycle17} and \ref{fig:he2spc_archive}).